5im-0n/gitlit/README.md

 If no folder is specified, gitlit looks at the current path.

+You can also drag&drop a folder inside the main window.

 ## contribute

 The code is very easy.
 Just clone the repo and have look!